-SQL Server Data Tools with Microsoft Dynamics CRM Report Authoring Extension
+SQL Server Data Tools with Microsoft Dynamics 365 Report Authoring Extension

-FetchXML is the only option to write queries when it comes to CRM online custom reporting.
-You can still use visual studio (BIDs/SQL server Data Tool) for creating FetchXML based reports.
+FetchXML is the only option to write queries when it comes to Dynamics 365 online custom reporting.
+You can still use visual studio (BIDs/SQL Server Data Tool) for creating FetchXML based reports.
 You need Visual Studio 2008 Service Pack 1 or higher and need to install a plugin (extension) that enables FetchXML based reporting.
 It is called Microsoft Dynamics CRM 2011 Report Authoring Extension.

-Once the Report Authoring Extension is installed, you will see the Microsoft Dynamics CRM Fetch options on the connection type when creating a data source.
+Once the Report Authoring Extension is installed, you will see the Microsoft Dynamics 365 Fetch options on the connection type when creating a data source.

-The step by step instructions for creating a FetchXML based reports can be found on the PowerObjects blog here.
+The step by step instructions for creating a FetchXML based report can be found on the PowerObjects blog here.